 Watching the wrong things; eyes stuck on the ball

-Defenders looking only at the ball will not be fully prepared for how it will come across the net.
+Defenders looking only at the ball, and thus not reading the play fully, will not be fully prepared for how it will come across the net.
 The flight of the ball does offer some information, but it will be the position and movement of the player attacking the ball which determines the most likely angles and areas of attack.

 Poor first-step mechanics (false stepping)